-If you have any involvement in decisions about DNACPR, then please make sure they follow the correct principles.
+If you have any involvement in making Resuscitation decisions, then please make sure they have been correctly put in place.

 The Safeguarding Board released a step by step guide to help 'people who support someone' and health professionals ensure these are correctly completed.